zapta/apio-wiki-dev/docs/index.md

 ## Commands help

-Every apio command access the `--help` or -`h` flag which print a short description of the command.
-When a command has multiple level, the help flag can be used at any level, for example `apio -h`, `apio examples -h` and `apio examples list -h`.
+Every apio command accepts the `--help` or `-h` flag, which prints a short description of the command.
+When a command has multiple levels, the help flag can be used at any level, for example: `apio -h`, `apio examples -h`, and `apio examples list -h`.

 ```
 $$ apio clean -h